LibraryCarpentry/lc-open-refine/episodes/03-working-with-data.md

 >## Splitting Subjects into separate cells
 >
 >1.
 What separator character is used in the Subjects cells?
 >2.
-How would you split these subject words into individual cells?
+How would you split these subjects into individual cells?
 >
 > > ## Solution
 > > 1.
 The subject words/headings are divided up with the pipe ( \| ) character